hamler-lang/docs/Cheatsheet.md

 ## Modules

-A module is a compilation unit which exports datatypes, functions, and other modules.
+A module is a compilation unit which exports types, functions, type classes and other modules.

 ### Module Declaration and Export